Your shopping cart is empty.

 Storyworld is my best selling image.
 And I know it's because a love of reading is something so many of my followers and customers share.

 Like all kids, I had my share of worries and fears.
 Things could be scary at home, stressful at school.
-My escape was always books.
+My escape was always books and computer games.
+But books have always been special to me.
 When I read everything else falls away.
 I've always had a very vivid imagination (but you know that), so books became places.
 Characters became friends.
 I usually had two or three books going at any given time.

-My parents also had a full set of Funk and Wagnalls Encyclopedias, and shelves full of National Geographic magazines.
+My parents also had a full set of encyclopedias, and shelves full of National Geographic magazines.
 I don't think anyone threw those away - all my friend's houses had similar collections.
-We also had a few Reader's Digest condensed volumes.
 I used to love to page through those things.
 I'd open the encyclopedia to a random page and skim until I found something interesting.
 I'd get lost in pictures of far away places.